Override CRUD Behavior and Add Custom Endpoints#

 @fr.delete("/{id}", status_code=200)

-async def delete(self, id):
+async def delete_endpoint(self, id):

-obj = await self.perform_get(id)
+obj = await self.get_one(id)

 serialized = self.to_response_schema(obj).model_dump(mode="json")

-await self.delete_object(obj)
+await self.handle_delete(id)

 return serialized